hymerman/benandhelenwedding.co.uk/content.md

 ## Gifts
 We don't want people to buy us gifts, as we feel that it is enough to ask you to travel all the way over to France!
 And we do honestly mean that.

-However, we understand that some guests may still insist on something, so we intend to show you our minimoon/honeymoon plans, and allow you to pay for some part e.g. our overnight stay in the "chateau dans les arbres", so that we can think of you at that particular event and when we return we can thank you personally for a particular part of the trip.
+However, we understand that some guests may still insist on something, so we intend to show you our minimoon/honeymoon plans, and allow you to pay for some part e.g. our overnight stay in the "Château dans les Arbres", so that we can think of you at that particular event and when we return we can thank you personally for a particular part of the trip.
 Further details to follow!

 ------------------------------------------------------------------------------